foreign marriage philippines

 • Claim your certified marriage certificate: Processing times can also vary, so be sure to inquire about the estimated timeframe when you submit your application.

 Once you receive your certified marriage certificate from the PSA, it’s officially recognized in the Philippines!
-This certification unlocks various benefits: visas, joint accounts, name changes.
+This certification unlocks various benefits: visas, joint accounts, and name changes.

 Navigating the Legal Landscape: Considerations of the “No-Divorce” Reality